We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Knowledge Check Choose the best answer for the question.

 4-1.
-What you probably experience if exposed to nitrogen dioxide above 50 parts per million (ppm)?
+What may you experience if exposed to nitrogen dioxide around 50 parts per million (ppm)?